 - Accessible Voting Units (AVUs) will also become available at the start of the 18-day voting period.

-- Ballots must be received by 8pm on Election Day.
+- Ballots must be received by 8pm on Election Day or postmarked by Election Day.

 Where can you register to vote in Washington